TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 Debugging
 =========

-In order to see which middlewares are configured, and to see the order of execution TYPO3 offers a new function menu entry within "Configuration" module:
+In order to see which middlewares are configured and to see the order of execution, TYPO3 offers a the menu entry :guilabel:`HTTP Middlewares (PSR-15)` within the "Configuration" module:

 .. figure:: /Images/ConfigurationMiddleware.png
    :align: center